Davidson College, B.A. (2002)

 In recent years, Mike has contributed hundreds of hours of pro bono service, most of it as a court-appointed Guardian ad litem in elder incompetency matters and contested guardianships.
 In one such case, Mike committed more than one hundred hours service advocating on behalf of a persistent-vegetative-state patient in a dispute among loved ones over the removal of mechanical life sustaining measures.

 Outside the practice of law, Mike is a member of Charlotte's F3 Metro section (nicknamed "Razorback"); he is a parishioner at Christ Episcopal Church.
-He is an avid fan of his hometown (and 2016 World Champion!)
-Chicago Cubs and the Davidson Wildcats, and enjoys playing Bar League softball with the (2018 & 2019 champion!) team from Robinson Bradshaw & Hinson.
+He is an avid fan of his hometown Chicago Cubs, coaches youth softball and baseball through the South Charlotte Rec Association, and enjoys playing Bar League softball with the (three-time-defending champion!) team from Robinson Bradshaw & Hinson.

 Publications & Presentations